 Capitalized computer software development costs are generally amortized on a per-unit sold basis, with a maximum useful life of two years from the software release date.
 The Company reviews its capitalized computer software costs for impairment whenever circumstances indicate that the carrying amount of the asset may not be realizable.
-The Company considers current product sales trends as well as estimated future sales and corresponding undiscounted cash flows in its impairment assessments.
-Amortization of capitalized computer software development costs is recorded as a component of cost of sales and impaired computer software development costs are recorded as a separate component of operating expenses in the Company's consolidated statements of operations.
+The Company considers current product sales trends as well as estimated future sales and corresponding undisconnted cash flows in its impairment assessments.
+Amortization of capitalized computer software development costs are recorded as a component of cost of sales and impaired computer software development costs are recorded as a separate component of operating expenses in the Company's consolidated statements of operations.
 Total amortization expense and impairment charges were as follows for the fiscal years indicated (in thousands):

-,

-2003 2002 2001
+YEAR ENDED AUGUST 31, 2003 2002 2001 Amortization Impairments \$ 2,720 \$ 1,678 1,758 \$ 1,117 801

-Amortization \$2,720 \$1,678 \$1,117

-Impairments - 1,758 801